 Take a chill pill..
 Not the end of the world.. – Perezbox

-This entire section was a bit more straight forward, it was designed to explain what today’s exploits consist of for WordPress.
+This entire section was a bit more straight-forward, designed to explain what today’s exploits consist of for WordPress.
 It does not outline every possible infection or vertical, it’d be too time consuming and who the heck wants to read that much security anyway.

 Own one Own them all